United States forms

 - Submitting the form without a valid handwritten signature.

-- Neglecting to inform USCIS of an address change within the designated period.
+- Neglecting to inform USCIS of an address change within the specified period.

 - Submitting forms with pages from different form editions.